ZCplayground/Understanding-Unix-Linux-Programming/06.stty/README.md

 # The difference between them..

 The system call `open` create a connection from file to device.
 The connection of disk file is different from the connection of device.
 Disk file need cache in kernel.
-Terminal doesn't need cache, contrastly it needs to send data as fast as possible.
+Terminal doesn't need cache, in contrast, it needs to send data as fast as possible.

 About connection's properties: